emanuelefirmani/get-git-english/docs/internal.rst

 operate at level 3.

-Second, the 4 systems are listed in comfort order: in principle, when the material stays on the remote system, your work becomes more intrecate, slow and umcomfortable.
-SVN allows you to checkout a whole directory precisely because in this way you find more comfortable to pass from one file to another without the need to interact continually with the remote server.
+Second, the 4 systems are listed in comfort order: in principle, when the material stays on the remote system, your work becomes more intricate, slow and umcomfortable.
+SVN allows you to checkout a whole directory precisely because in this way you find more comfortable to pass from one file to another without need to interact continually with the remote server.

 git is even more extreme; it prefers that you have everything at hand on your local computer; not just the single checkout, but the whole history